Account Linking for Smart Home and Other Domains

 To implement account linking for smart home skills, you must have the following prerequisites:

 - Your system must support OAuth 2.0 and the authorization code grant type.

 If you do not have your own authorization server, you can use Login with Amazon (LWA) or any OAuth 2.0 provider that has a certificate signed by an Amazon-approved certificate authority.
 Note that you cannot use

 https://letsencrypt.org/, even though it is on the certificate list.

 - Access tokens that your system provides must have a lifetime of at least 6 minutes.
 This means that the

 expires_inparameter of your access token response must be greater than or equal to 360.

 For other requirements, see Requirements for Account Linking for Alexa Skills.

 Configure account linking

-You configure your skill with account linking in the developer console in the Build > Account Linking section.
+You configure your skill with account linking in the developer console in the TOOLS > Account Linking section.